nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 When _reloadArrayToStorage()_ method is called, it creates a new File object into the specified directory (file directory to reload data files).
 The _isFile()_ method of the File Class is called to check if the data file exist.
 If it doesn't, a error message will be shown to the user and the method terminates.
-Otherwiese, it continues to create a new FileWrite object which will clear the existing data text file first.
+Otherwise, it continues to create a new FileWrite object which will clear the existing data text file first.
 The FileWrite object will then be passed into the new PrintWriter object that will be created.